XVIII Airborne Corps Delivering on SECARMY Innovation Priorities

-An industry partner holds an unmanned aircraft system (UAS) during the XVIII Airborne Corps industry day at the Oak Groves Training Facility in Hoffman, N.C., Dec.
+U.S. Army and industry leaders talk during the XVIII Airborne Corps industry day at the Oak Groves Training Facility in Hoffman, N.C., Dec.
 1, 2025.
-The event provides Army leaders an opportunity to engage directly with industry to evaluate UAS capabilities that support modernization, rapid adaptation, and operational effectiveness across the force.
+The engagement enables senior leaders to directly assess innovative concepts and technologies that support rapid modernization and future battlefield requirements.
 (U.S. Army photo by Sgt.
 PS Bailey Whilden)

 |Date Taken: